 A country leverages a decline in currency value as an expansionary monetary policy.
 A weaker currency is a counter-cyclical measure when an economy is in recession or slowdown to boost demand for goods, economic output, profit, and employment.

 A weaker currency drives higher export sales, bringing about an improvement in the balance of trade.
 It also boosts output in export-oriented industries and results in what is known as the ‘supply-chain’ effect.

-In brief, a depreciation in currency provides a competitive edge to a country and can bring about multi-dimensional and rapid growth in the economy.
+In brief, a depreciation in currency provides a competitive edge to a country and can bring about the multi-dimensional and rapid growth in the economy.
 A cheaper currency can also lead to a higher value of profits for domestic businesses with overseas ventures.

-Weak global demand can dampen the beneficial effects of a lower currency – it is then harder to export when key markets are in a recession, and overseas sales are falling.
+Weak global demand can dampen the beneficial effects of a lower currency – it is then harder to export when key markets are in a recession and overseas sales are falling.